Four Israeli soldiers released by Hamas as part of ceasefire deal

 Israel is also expected to open the Rafah border crossing in the south for more humanitarian aid and other commercial supplies to enter.

-Al Jazeera’s Hind Khoudary, reporting from Gaza’s al-Bureij refugee camp, said many Palestinians consider Saturday’s exchange of captives and prisoners as more important as it will pave the way for their return to northern Gaza.
+Al Jazeera’s Hind Khoudary, reporting from Gaza’s Bureij refugee camp, said many Palestinians consider Saturday’s exchange of captives and prisoners as more important as it will pave the way for their return to northern Gaza.

 More to follow …